 6 Magical Experiences in Fort Wayne

-The theme, this year, is “Silver Bells.”
-Situated in the Embassy Theatre lobby and the neighboring Indiana Hotel Lobby, the Festival of Trees features over fifty decorated trees in a wonderful blizzard of creativity.
+Situated in the Embassy Theatre lobby and the neighboring Indiana Hotel Lobby, the Festival of Trees features more than fifty decorated trees in a wonderful blizzard of creativity.

 When you file through the trees, the lobby is brilliant with light but the auditorium is thoughtfully dim and hushed.